University of Pristina: Administration

-All these are coordinated by the Secretary-General.
+All these are coordinated by the secretary-general.

-At the suggestion of the Secretary-General, the Rector issues regulations on job placement within the Central University Administration.
+At the suggestion of the secretary-general, the rector issues regulations on job placement within the Central University Administration.
 A more detailed description of the work for Central Administration services is provided in Regulation on the internal organization of the Central Administration of the university.

 Faculties

-Academic units of the university are:
+The university's academic units are: